objektwerks/kotlin/README.md

 5. swing.ChuckNorrisApp
 >The default app is: console.App See the Run section below.

->**Note:** Unlike Scala Sbt, Gradle does not provide a list of available apps to run.

 Gradle
 ------
 >To upgrade Gradle, edit the **version number** in this file: